 Donald D. Stelly serves as LHC Group’s president and COO.
 A registered nurse and experienced healthcare executive, Mr. Stelly joined the company in 2005 and previously served as senior vice president of operations.
 Before coming to LHC Group, Mr. Stelly was CEO of Louisiana’s Doctor’s Hospital, a subsidiary of LifePoint Hospitals Inc. Prior to attaining that position, Mr. Stelly served as the hospital’s chief operating officer and chief nursing officer.
 He earned a bachelor’s degree in nursing from the University of Southwestern Louisiana in 1991.

-Joshua L. Proffitt joined LHC Group in 2008 as vice president, assistant general counsel and assistant director of mergers and acquisitions.
-In April 2009, he was promoted to senior vice president and chief compliance officer.
-Effective Aug.
-1, 2012, Mr. Proffitt was promoted to executive vice president, general counsel and corporate secretary.
-In this role, he provides executive leadership and serves as the company’s chief legal officer.
-In addition to his duties as the company’s chief legal officer, effective November 1, 2013 Mr. Proffitt also began directly overseeing the company’s corporate development, acquisition and strategic partnership initiatives.
+Joshua L. Proffitt serves as Executive Vice President, Chief Financial Officer and Treasurer of LHC Group.
+In addition to providing executive and financial leadership, Mr. Proffitt oversees the company’s corporate development growth efforts through acquisitions and new strategic partnership initiatives with hospitals and health systems.
+Mr. Proffitt joined LHC Group in 2008 and during his tenure at the company has served as vice president, assistant general counsel and director of mergers and acquisitions, then senior vice president and chief compliance officer, then executive vice president, corporate development and general counsel.
 Before coming to LHC Group, Mr. Proffitt was a member of the corporate healthcare practice group with the law firm of Alston & Bird, LLP, in Atlanta.
 Mr. Proffitt is a member of the Health Care Compliance Association, is certified in healthcare compliance and is admitted to practice law in the State of Georgia.
 He received a bachelor’s degree in accounting, summa cum laude, from the University of Kentucky and graduated as a member of the Order of the Coif from the University of Kentucky College of Law.

 Marcus D. Macip joined LHC Group in April 2005.
 As executive vice president and chief administrative officer, Mr. Macip is responsible for home office administration, human resources, payroll, and constituency satisfaction.
 Prior to joining LHC Group, Mr. Macip served as director of human resources and risk management at Doctor’s Hospital in Louisiana.
 Mr. Macip received a bachelor’s degree in healthcare administration from the University of Texas Medical Branch in Galveston and earned a master’s degree in health services administration from the University of St. Francis in Joliet, Ill.